 What is xeroderma pigmentosum?

-Xeroderma pigmentosum (XP) is a very rare skin disorder where a person is highly sensitive to sunlight (photosensitive), has premature skin aging and is prone to developing skin cancers.
-This is caused by a cellular hypersensitivity to ultraviolet (UV) light as a result of a defect in the DNA repair system.
+Xeroderma pigmentosum is caused by a cellular hypersensitivity to ultraviolet (UV) radiation, as a result of a defect in the DNA repair system.
 Xeroderma pigmentosum has also been called DeSanctis-Cacchione syndrome.

 *Images courtesy of Regional Dermatology Training Centre, Tanzania.

 What causes xeroderma pigmentosum?

 Xeroderma pigmentosum is an autosomally recessive inherited disease, which means that a faulty xeroderma pigmentosum gene comes from each parent.
 Carriers of the xeroderma pigmentosum trait have one xeroderma pigmentosum gene and one normal gene and do not show signs or symptoms of the disease.

 The signs and symptoms of xeroderma pigmentosum are a result of an impaired nucleotide excision repair (NER) system.
 Two types of NER have been identified:

 At least seven different gene abnormalities or complementation groups have been described in different families (XPA to XPG) resulting in varying disease severity.